-This policy has been created to help provide information and guidance to members of the public about how Twitter is used by the Office of the Service Complaints Ombudsman (OSCO).
+This policy has been created to help provide information and guidance to members of the public about how Twitter is used by the Service Complaints Ombudsman for the Armed Forces (SCOAF).

-- If you follow us on Twitter we will not automatically follow you back.
-If we do follow you, this does not imply an endorsement of any kind by the OSCO.
+If you follow us on Twitter we will not automatically follow you back.
+If we do follow you, this does not imply an endorsement of any kind by SCOAF.

-- OSCO alerts, including content in the Ombudsman blog, statistical reports, publications, events and news
+- SCOAF alerts, including content in the Ombudsman blog, statistical reports, publications, events and news

 - Highlighting our stakeholder information including policy changes, news and sector training opportunities.

-- Re-tweets from other Twitter users that support the work of the OSCO or that contain information that we may think might be of interest to our followers and wider networks.
+- Re-tweets from other Twitter users that support the work of SCOAF or that contain information that we may think might be of interest to our followers and wider networks.
 This includes information about matters that are outside the Ombudsman’s jurisdiction.

 - Recruitment – vacancies in our office